ajzat25/SectorEdit/README.md

 It means that the gpu never see's a pixel of data (in the map) that won't end up visable on the screen, saving time futility rendering extra triangles.

 ### Why?
 VBO's, and VAO's have been around forever!
-Yes, Im doing this for fun, not because it makes sence.
+Yes, Im doing this for fun, not because it makes sense.

 # Level Editor?
 Not Yet.
 I'm making levels by hand untill I get around to that!